Meditators Focus Good Thoughts on People, Effects Studied

-People who talked of a thoughts as influencing a person’s health were once ridiculed.
-But the placebo effect helped change that.
+People who spoke of thoughts influencing a person’s health were once ridiculed.
+But the discovery of the placebo effect helped change that.
 Now it’s commonly accepted that some such connection and impact exists.

 When Guglielmo Marconi developed long-distance radio communication at the turn of the 20th century, he had to go to great lengths to prove that it worked.
 When he said he could transmit his voice many miles, through the air, people thought he was lying.
 When he demonstrated it, they even accused him of trickery, of hiding the wires.

-These are two examples of advances in science—initially viewed as woo woo—that Jason Yotopoulos brought up in setting the background for a study his Merraki Institute is currently helping sponsor.
+These are two examples of advances in science—initially viewed as woo woo—that Jason Yotopoulos brought up while setting the background for a study that his Merraki Institute is currently helping sponsor.

-The study combines the power of the mind to influence health and communication at a distance: advanced meditators are directing positive intentions at people from a distance and the impacts on those people are being observed, measured, and studied.
+The study combines the power of the mind to influence health and communication at a distance: advanced meditators are directing positive intentions at people from a distance, and the effect on those people are being studied.

 Stanford Professor Emeritus William Tiller has spent decades researching intention.
 He is working with psychotherapist Dr. Gabriele Hilberg and Dr. Paul Mills, a behavioral medicine professor at UC San Diego’s School of Medicine, to conduct the current study.

 The study is also supported by Body Mind Me, a new digital wellbeing company co-founded by famed author, physician, and alternative-medicine advocate Deepak Chopra.
-Yotopoulos is a former venture capitalist, who founded the Merraki Institute when he realized the importance of consciousness studies and decided to help researchers in this field.
+Yotopoulos, a former venture capitalist, founded the Merraki Institute after realizing the importance of consciousness studies and decided to help researchers in this field.

-Over the course of 18 months, meditators will focus positive intentions on study participants spread across the world.
+Over the course of 18 months, meditators will focus positive intentions on study participants spread out across the world.
 A control group of half the participants will not be the target of any intention for the first six months.
 This ensures it is not the placebo effect at work.
-Based on previous intention experiments, the effects are expected to include positive shifts in overall wellness among participants.
+Based on previous intention experiments, the effects are expected to include improvements in overall wellness among the participants.

 Chopra wrote in an invitation to garner participants: “No effort is required on your part.
 While the mechanism of this subtle energy effect is not yet fully understood, it appears fundamentally to be a non-local resonant energetic process, which may catalyze shifts at multiple levels of your being.”